Miami FC: National Independent Soccer Association

 On November 15, 2018, the NPSL announced that Miami would be a founding member in a new professional league, commencing with the "NPSL Founders Cup" competition from August to November 2019, followed by a full league schedule in 2020 at either division 2 or 3 level.
 However, on July 24, 2019, it was announced that Miami would instead join the National Independent Soccer Association (NISA) for the inaugural Fall 2019 season.
 The team went undefeated through seven games during the regular season, clinching the top playoff spot in the East Coast Conference.
 On November 9, Miami won the NISA East Coast Championship over Stumptown Athletic, its ninth trophy in three years.

 USL Championship

 On December 11, 2019, former USL Championship club Ottawa Fury FC announced that it had sold its franchise rights to the Miami FC ownership group, and the club would begin competition in the league beginning with the 2020 season.

 Following the conclusion of the 2021 season, head coach and technical director Paul Dalglish left the team.
 On November 29, former Inter Miami CF assistant coach Anthony Pulis was named Miami FC's new head coach.

+In 2023, halfway through the season, Pulis stepped down as Head Coach.
+Lewis Neal was named Interim head coach for the remainder of the season.

+Antonio Nocerino, a former AC Milan and Orlando City SC player, became the next head coach.

+On September 18, 2025, Miami FC announced plans to relocate to a new 15,000-seat stadium in Homestead, Florida.
+The stadium is part of a privately financed $300 million development, led by Sports Performance Hub, which also includes a youth academy, boarding school, and a hotel.